Classification and arithmeticity of toroidal compactifications with $3\bar{c}_{2}=\bar{c}^{2}_{1}=3$: The case = 0

 \item 3 cusps, $D^{2}_{1}=-1$, $D^{2}_{2}=-1$, $D^{2}_{3}=-2$;

 \item 4 cusps, $D^{2}_{1}=D^{2}_{2}=D^{2}_{3}=D^{2}_{4}=-1$.

 \end{itemize}

 Let $(Y, C)$ denote the blow down configuration of $(X, D)$.
 Since $Y$ is an Abelian or bielliptic surface, $K_{Y}=0$.
-Thus, if $C_{i}$ is an irreducible component of $C$ in $Y$, we have
+Thus, if $C_{i}$ is an irreducible component of $C$ in $Y$, adjunction implies that the arithmetic genus $p_a$ of $C_i$ satisfies

-Note that $C^{2}_{i}\geq-2$ and it is even.
-If $C^{2}=-2$, then $C_{i}$ is a smooth rational curve, which is impossible since $Y$ has universal cover $\cc^{2}$.
-If $C^{2}_{i}=0$, with $C_{i}$ nonsmooth, then $C_{i}$ is a rational curve with a single node or a cusp.
+{see for example \cite[p.\ 13]{Friedman}.} Note that $C^{2}_{i}\geq-2$ and it is even.
+If {$C_i^{2}=-2$}, then $C_{i}$ is a smooth rational curve, which is impossible since $Y$ has universal cover $\cc^{2}$.
+If $C^{2}_{i}=0$, with $C_{i}$ nonsmooth, then {the genus-degree formula implies that} $C_{i}$ is a rational curve with a single node or a cusp.
 This is again impossible, since in both of these cases $C_{i}$ is normalized by $\pp^{1}$.
 In conclusion, either $C_{i}$ is a smooth elliptic curve with trivial self-intersection, or $C_{i}$ has a singular point $p$ and $C^{2}_{i}=2n$ for some $n\geq1$.

 We study the singular case first.
 Let

 be the blowup map at $p$.
 We then have

 where $D_{i}$ is the proper transform of $C_{i}$ in $X$, $E$ is the exceptional divisor, and $r$ is the multiplicity of the singular point $p$.
 Moreover, we have $D_{i}\cdot E=r$, $D^{2}_{i}=C^{2}_{i}-r^{2}$ and